thegerrit/data_science/tutorial/README.md

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
 The first cell of your notebook in the markdown **must be a clickable link to the webpage and the webpage must be live**.
 If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.

+In order to make your webpage open up the notebook and make sure everything is as you like it (cells run, no error messages, etc.).
+Then go to File>>Download As>> and download the notebook as HTML.
+This will save the HTML files to your disk.
+You will then need to rename this to index.html and upload it into your github.io page.
+Once this is done, navigate to `username.github.io` and make sure the notebook is displayed as you like!

 ### Scoring Rubric (25 Points)
 * 10 Points: Website is up, link was submitted on time.
 * 15 Points: Project plan is in place, relevant data is identified, there are draft questions.